aziyya/Hackathon-2-Group-33/README.md

 - **Classes and Objects:**
 In this game, we defines several classes such as Inventory, Item, Player, SaveManager, ChapterManager etc. These classes serve as blueprints for creating objects that encapsulate data and behavior related to specific entities in the game.
 For example, the Item class represents a game item and encapsulates its attributes like item name, item uses, and level item.
 The Inventory class represents the player's inventory and provides methods to manage items within it.
-The PlayerData class encapsulates the player's data and actions, such as adding items to the inventory and setting the current chapter.
+The Player class encapsulates the player's data and actions, such as adding items to the inventory and setting the current chapter.
 By using classes, the code achieves encapsulation and modularity, allowing different entities and functionalities to be implemented and maintained separately.

 - **Encapsulation:**